-The Bookwalter portfolio was developed by Codman & Shurtleff, Inc. (Codman), a Johnson & Johnson (JNJ - Analyst Report) enterprise, acquired by Symmetry in Dec 2011.
+The Bookwalter portfolio was developed by Codman & Shurtleff, Inc. (Codman), a Johnson & Johnson (JNJ - Free Report) enterprise, acquired by Symmetry in Dec 2011.
 Symmetry absorbed Codman’s surgical instrument product line into its hospital direct setup, Specialty Surgical Instrumentation ("SSi").
 The integrated direct general surgical instruments operation has been named as Symmetry Surgical.

 Since Symmetry Medical’s core Original Equipment Manufacturer (“OEM”) Solutions business is facing declining capital spending, as well as procedural and pricing pressure from the weak global orthopedic market, the company is focused on expanding its smaller Symmetry Surgical business.